rohitkr8527/Youtube_Video_Q-A_System/README.md

 ﻿# YouTube Q&A System

 This project enables users to ask questions about YouTube videos and receive relevant answers by processing the video's transcript.
-It uses ChromaDB for vector storage and retrieval, and modular utilities for chunking, embedding, QA, and exporting.
+It uses FAISS for vector storage and retrieval, and modular utilities for chunking, embedding, QA, and exporting.

 ---